15 Best Places to Live in South Dakota

 Madison

-Median rent here is fantastically low, at just $472 a month!
-What is more, median home values are just $103,000.
+The median rent here is below the national average!
+What is more, median home values are below $200,000.
 You will not be surprised to hear that Madison is the best place to buy a home in South Dakota.

 Couple this new knowledge with the fact that the cost of living is highly desirable too and you’ve got yourself the dream combination.